 While the federal government has implicitly accepted state decriminalization of marijuana for medical use in California and other states, it has not previously had to deal with the sort of widespread marijuana legalization enabled by Prop 64.
 The federal government will be forced to choose between largely ignoring federal marijuana law violations or dramatically stepping up resources to enforce federal marijuana laws without state or local cooperation.
-Either way, the likely outcome is an arbitrary enforcement scheme in which most Californians producing, selling or using marijuana do so freely, while those few ensnared by federal authorities suffer criminal penalties.
+Either way, the likely outcome is an arbitrary enforcement scheme in which most Californians producing, selling or using marijuana do so freely, while those ensnared by federal authorities will face harsh drug charges.

 With local and state law enforcement currently responsible for 95 percent of the country's marijuana arrests - there were nearly half a million marijuana arrests in California between 2006 and 2015 - the significance of California's legalization scheme to evenhanded application of federal drug policy is tremendous.
 Californians who produce, sell or use marijuana could find themselves caught in the crosshairs of federal agents determined to quash California's move toward independence from federal drug laws.